Kocher manoeuvre: History

 In 1895, Jourdain first talked about moving the duodenum in the body.
 Theodor Kocher, after whom the manoeuvre is named, wrote a detailed explanation of this in 1903.
 He explained that during early development, the duodenum is freely hanging in the belly.
 In children, it's even more flexible, but as they grow, it sticks to the back of the belly and is covered in a layer of peritoneum.
 Kocher figured out that by loosening it, the duodenum could be moved like it was in the early stages of development.

 Kocher also knew that the duodenum and pancreas are initially hanging freely in the belly, connected by a mesentery.
 The Kocher maneuver brings these organs back to their original position in the belly.
-Since Kocher's time, we've learned more about how the duodenum and pancreas develop and settle into their final position in the body.
+Since Kocher's time, people have learned more about how the duodenum and pancreas develop and settle into their final position in the body.
 This study will briefly explain these processes, outline the surgical anatomy of the area, and discuss some clinical issues related to embryology and anatomy.